rodneyshupe/Cookbook/Recipes/Sandwiches/HealthyTunaMelt.rst

 Directions
 ----------

 1. Stir tuna, celery, roasted red pepper, scallion, yogurt, mustard and pepper together in a medium bowl until well blended.
-2. Spread 1 teaspoon mayonnaise (or butter) on one side of each slice of bread.
-Flip 2 of the slices and top each with half of the tuna mixture, 1 slice cheese and another slice of bread, mayonnaise-side up.
+2. Spread 1 teaspoon mayonnaise (or butter) on one side of each slice of bread; flip 2 of the slices and top each with half of the tuna mixture, 1 slice cheese and another slice of bread, mayonnaise-side up.
-3. Heat a large skillet over medium heat.
-Place the sandwiches in the pan and cook, turning once, until the cheese is melted and the bread is golden, 3 to 5 minutes per side.
-Serve immediately
+3. Heat a large skillet over medium heat, then add the sandwiches and cook, turning once, until the cheese is melted and the bread is golden, 3 to 5 minutes per side.
+Serve immediately.